Teoroo-CMC/ParAutomatik/README.md

 **Figure 4** shows an example of when the resulting model is used in a simulation within ASE.
 The figure shows the first 1000 steps of a molecular dynamics (MD) simulation of Li+EC.
 The simulation demonstrates that the final model is stable and produces a smooth potential energy surface.

- The first step in the *ParAutomatik* workflow is to identify elements and generate the corresponding Slater-Koster tables and SCC parameters for each pair.
-The second step is to generate an ASE database with the band structure energies and corresponding forces.
-This is done using the DFTB+ code [3].
-The third step is to compute the best possible pair-repulsive potential using the CCS scheme.
-And in the final step, we train the PiNN model.

 <figure>
    <img src="fig3.png" width="550" alt='missing' class="Figure 3"/>